Love the scent of honeysuckle? Try foraging for these edible wildflowers and infuse them into a delicious flower liqueur-- honeysuckle vodka!

 Infusing Honeysuckle Vodka:

-Wash orange in warm water, using a vegetable scrub brush if the orange is waxed.
+- Wash orange in warm water, using a vegetable scrub brush if the orange is waxed.
 Remove the peel with a vegetable peeler, taking care to only get the orange zest and not the white pith.
 Add the peel to the top of the jar, above the honeysuckle.
-Don't add the orange peel first-- it will serve as a weight and keep the honeysuckle submerged.
+Make sure to add the orange peel last-- it will serve as a weight and keep the honeysuckle submerged.
 (You can eat the orange-- you're not adding it to the jar.)

 - Slowly pour the vodka into the jar, using a chopstick to gently push down the flowers and orange peel.
 Seal the jar with a lid, and set jar aside for 2-3 weeks.
 The jar doesn't have to be in the dark, but make sure it's out of direct sunlight.

 - Once the vodka has finished infusing, pour it through a mesh sieve to remove the flowers and orange peel.